-5. Targeted groups

-5.1 Overview

-- As well as the groups covered in the subsections below see the EASO COI Report Afghanistan: Individuals targeted under societal and legal norms, both published in December 2017, as well as the UNHCR, , of August 2018, for further information on groups targeted by AGEs, including, but not limited to: tribal elders and religious leaders; teachers and education-sector personnel; journalists; and people perceived as transgressing Islam, for example, due to their sexual orientation or gender identity. - 5.1.2 As reported in February 2016, an AAN analyst explained to the IRB Research Directorate that '... when an individual wanted by the Taliban relocates or returns to their province of origin and if their background is revealed, depending on the individual's profile, as well as the political climate of the day, that person could be killed, which has occurred ...'.
+- 5. Targeted groups - 5.1 Overview - As well as the groups covered in the subsections below see the EASO COI Report Afghanistan: Individuals targeted under societal and legal norms, both published in December 2017, as well as the UNHCR, <a href="Eligibility Guidelines for Assessing the International Protection Needs of Asylum-Seekers from Afghanistan, of August 2018, for further information on groups targeted by AGEs, including, but not limited to: tribal elders and religious leaders; teachers and education-sector personnel; journalists; and people perceived as transgressing Islam, for example, due to their sexual orientation or gender identity. - 5.1.2 As reported in February 2016, an AAN analyst explained to the IRB Research Directorate that '... when an individual wanted by the Taliban relocates or returns to their province of origin and if their background is revealed, depending on the individual's profile, as well as the political climate of the day, that person could be killed, which has occurred ...'.46